Co-Curricular Club Expo

 Leader: Mrs Sinclair

-When: Local Saturday competitions & inter-secondary School Champs during terms 2 & 3
+When: Inter-secondary School Championships during terms 2 & 3

 Events: School, Canterbury and NZSS Champs

-Cross country running is a sport in which teams and individuals run a race on open-air courses over natural terrain such as dirt or grass.
+Cross country and Road Race running is a sport in which teams and individuals run a race on open-air courses over natural terrain such as footpath, dirt, and/or grass.

-You will need your own running shoes/spikes and a running singlet which you can from the Sports Office.
+You will need your own running shoes/spikes and you wear your PE uniform.
 The cost depends on which events you choose to enter, and the transport you take.
 You can attend running training at school on a Tuesday morning, or athletes may like to consider training with a club.
-School team may be selected to attend Canterbury and the NZSS Champs.
+School team will be selected after the school cross-country championships to attend Canterbury and the NZSS Champs.

 Leader: Mrs Brooks

-Where: Rides leave from Rangi Ruru in Terms 2 & 3 and cycle to Tai Tapu for racing
+Where: Rides leave from Rangi Ruru in Terms 2 & 3 and cycle to Tai Tapu for racing; weekend rides – venue and time TBC.

-You will need your own road bike and helmet and you will need a vest that you MUST wear to and from races/Tai Tapu.
+You will need your own road bike, helmet and vest that MUST be worn for riding to and from Tai Tapu.

-Terms 2 & 3: $100 per person plus additional costs for attending events and purchasing Rangi Ruru cycling gear.
+Costs: Term 1 ONLY: $40 per person.
+Terms 1-3: $120 per person plus additional costs for attending events and purchasing Rangi Ruru cycling gear.

 No experience is needed and all levels will be catered for.
-Events include Cudon Tour (Blenheim), South Island Champs and NZ Road Cycling Champs.
+Events include SKODA Southern Tour (Blenheim), SISS Road Cycling Champs and NZ Road Cycling Champs.

 Leader: Mr Van Rossen